TheFishNextDoor/Tasks/README.md

 - **Description:** Triggered when a player consumes an item.
 - **Associated Data:**
     - Player: The player consuming the item
-    - Location: The location of consumption
+    - Location: The location of the player
     - Item: The consumed item
+    - Amount: The quantity of the item consumed

 ### HARVEST_ITEM
 - **Description:** Triggered when a player harvests an item from a block or entity.